lighterlightbulb/Roblox.Tools/README.md

 ```

 ## License
-This is free and enuncumbered software released into the public domain.
+This is free and unencumbered software released into the public domain.

 ## Build
 1. Open `Roblox.Tools.sln`